-2. The permanent and mission film badge programs were successful in r-oviding the necessary dosage is formation for all personnel in the Task Force.
+2. The permanent and mission film badge programs were successful in providing the necessary dosage information for all personnel in the Task Force.
 It is believed that the total number of personnel engaged in official dosimetry work should be reduced.
 Difficulties encountered with the permanent film badge can be remedied.